 Every person has cancer cells in the body.

-An effective way to battle cancer is to starve the cancer cells by not feeding it with the foods it needs to multiply.
+An effective way to battle cancer is to starve the cancer cells by not will be it with the foods it needs to multiply.

 Sugar is a cancer feeder.
-By cutting off sugar it cuts off one important food supply to the cancer cells.
+By cutting off sugar it cuts off one important food supply to the cancer cell.

 A better natural substitute would be Manuka honey or molasses but only in very small amounts.